BFI, OPES EQUITY ALERT: ROSEN, A TOP RANKED LAW FIRM, Encourages BurgerFi International, Inc. f/k/a Opes Acquisition Corp. Investors to Secure Counsel Before Important Deadline in Securities Class Action – BFI, OPES

 WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of BurgerFi International, Inc. f/k/a Opes Acquisition Corp.
-(NASDAQ: BFI, OPES) between December 17, 2020 and November 15, 2022, both dates inclusive (the “Class Period”).
+BFI OPES))) between December 17, 2020 and November 15, 2022, both dates inclusive (the "Class Period").
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than June 5, 2023.

 SO WHAT: If you purchased BurgerFi securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.